 The Targeted Therapies Alliance (TTA) designed, developed and implemented a national program in Australia to improve the quality use of biological medicines using a collective impact approach to achieve better health outcomes for people with inflammatory arthritis, inflammatory bowel disease and psoriasis.
-The TTA included 9 member organisations and 4 affiliate organisations representing consumer and clinical audiences, program development expertise and implementation capability.
+The TTA included nine member organisations and four affiliate organisations representing consumer and clinical audiences, program development expertise and implementation capability.

-Objectives: Program objectives were to optimise: (1) first-line disease-modifying antirheumatic drug (DMARD) therapy; (2) first-choice biologic; (3) biosimilar prescribing and dispensing; (4) biologic dosage; (5) glucocorticoid and analgesic use.
+Objectives: Program objectives were to optimise (1) first-line disease-modifying antirheumatic drug (DMARD) therapy; (2) first-choice biologic; (3) biosimilar prescribing and dispensing; (4) biologic dosage; and (5) glucocorticoid and analgesic use.

-Methods: Steps included: (1) consortium development with key stakeholders; (2) research and review of practice/behavioural drivers; (3) using behavioural change theory and implementation science to co-design program objectives, key messages and strategy; (4) development and testing interventions with audiences; (5) promotion of interventions via consortium channels.
+Methods: Steps included (1) consortium development with key stakeholders; (2) research and review of practice/behavioural drivers; (3) using behavioural change theory and implementation science to codesign program objectives, key messages and strategy; (4) development and testing interventions with audiences; and (5) promotion of interventions via consortium channels.